laurentd75/OricExplorer/README.md

 - The project includes an installation script that uses the NullSoft installation application (not fully tested).
 - The code is far from complete and therefore will certainly contain bugs as well as incomplete features.
 - The main thing that is missing is code to write to .dsk files.
-- The 'FormsControlLibrary.dll' is a one that I have written (*source code available on request*), all the other dll's are third-party ones.
+- The 'FormsControlLibrary.dll' is one that I have written (*source code available on request*), all the other dll's are third-party ones.
 - There is currently no readme file or help text but installation can be done simply by copying the bin/Release directory to wherever you want it.

 ## Known Bugs

-* DSK create / write feature: the DSK creation feature is currently broken and needs to be fixed
+* DSK create/write feature: the DSK creation feature is currently broken and needs to be fixed

-* Oric Explorer Settings Dialogue: in the "Tape and DIsk Folders" tab, clicking on the "Update" button raises an untrapped exception if there is no active selection in the listbox below (Media type/Folder listbox).
+~~* Oric Explorer Settings Dialogue: in the "Tape and DIsk Folders" tab, clicking on the "Update" button raises an untrapped exception if there is no active selection in the listbox below (Media type/Folder listbox).~~  ***==> CORRECTED AS OF v2.1.0***

-  Note: this feature provides an easy means to update the selected location in the listbox with the contents of the text entered in the text field in the "Folder details" section to the left of the "Update" button.
+  ~~Note: this feature provides an easy means to update the selected location in the listbox with the contents of the text entered in the text field in the "Folder details" section to the left of the "Update" button.~~